-A potential endocrine constraint for plasticity may lie in the fact that hormones have highly pleiotropic functions on physiology apart from their functions on thermoregulation and metabolism.
-For example, THs are critical in developmental programming, and CORT influences behavior and even memory.
-It is currently not understood if such pleiotropy may constrain optimal hormonal responses in temperature regulation.
-On the other hand, we may speculate that hormonal and associated transcriptomic changes in the above-mentioned plastic responses are likely to be relatively fast, and will not constrain the speed of acclimation.
-For example, there is evidence for very rapid cellular responses, such as Na+K+ATPase and oxygen consumption to heat treatment in non-model species (house sparrow, Passer domesticus Jimenez and Williams, 2014).
+One may speculate that hormonal and associated transcriptomic changes in plastic responses are likely to be relatively fast.
+In line with this, there is evidence for very rapid cellular responses, such as Na+K+ATPase and oxygen consumption to heat treatment in non-model species (house sparrow, Passer domesticus Jimenez and Williams, 2014).
 Behavioral changes are likely to be immediate and may, at least partly, mitigate effects of acute thermal stress.
-For example, several studies show that the amount of physical work in birds is reduced at high ambient temperature (du Plessis et al., 2012; Powers et al., 2017), presumably to avoid somatic costs of overheating (Nilsson and
+For example, several studies show that the amount of physical work in birds is reduced at high ambient temperature (du Plessis et al., 2012; Powers et al., 2017), presumably to avoid somatic costs of overheating (Nilsson and Nord, 2018).
+However, such prioritization of self-maintenance may carry fitness costs, as parents risking overheating cannot care optimally for young (Nord and Nilsson, 2019).
+Moreover, in other cases climate change may render behavioural thermoregulation more difficult.
+This could be the case for northern birds in winter that might be prevented from snow burrowing, which is integral to their energy balance (e.g. Korhonen, 1981; Marjakangas et al., 1984) as snow cover and depth diminishes and rain-on-snow events become more frequent.
+This might carry over to endocrine responses to temperature variation: Shipley et al. (2019) found that fecal CORT increases linearly with decreasing environmental temperature in the ruffed grouse (Bonasa umbellus), but only when the birds did not use snow burrows.

-Nord, 2018), though at the potential cost of reduced reproductive success (Nord and Nilsson, 2019).
-Beyond endocrine regulation, a major constraint on plasticity is likely to be the energetic (heat production) or water constraint (of by evaporative cooling), see §3.